-When is it time to reintroduce FODMAPs?
+When & how to reintroduce FODMAPs?
 (3 simple ways to know!)

 When you start the FODMAP Diet, the goal is to hit the reset button on your body by eliminating as many high-FODMAP foods as possible.